Instructor teaching a class of students standing around a table

 As part of its simultaneous methodology, Integrated Course Design guides instructors through a 12-step process for creating and aligning learning outcomes, classroom activities, rubrics, assessment protocols, and the syllabus in light of context and potential challenges:

-In summary, Integrated Course Design provides a detailed model for executing a Backward Designed-course that includes consideration of environmental and contextual factors impacting student learning.
-Instructors may choose this framework to facilitate Backward Design in their courses while including considerations of inclusivity and faculty-student assessment throughout term.
+In summary, Integrated Course Design offers a comprehensive model for implementing a Backward Design course, taking into account environmental and contextual factors that influence student learning.
+Instructors may choose this framework to facilitate Backward Design in their courses while including considerations of inclusivity and faculty-student assessment throughout the term

 The 5E model was developed by the Biological Sciences Curriculum Study.
 The approach has been typically used in the sciences, but its principles can be applied to other disciplines (BSCS, 2001).
 5E provides a 5-step approach for designing individual lesson plans or class sessions: engagement, exploration, explanation, elaboration, and evaluation, which occurs throughout the cycle.
 Like many modern instructional frameworks, this approach is based in constructivist theory, wherein students learn by experiencing phenomena and reflecting upon their learning.
 During the first five minutes of class, the instructor uses an activity that engages students in learning and builds upon their prior knowledge.
 The following steps scaffold new learning in ways that ascend Bloom’s taxonomy, moving from understanding to articulating and developing.
 At the end of class, the students might be tasked with assessing their own understanding, and the instructor may evaluate the learners on key skills and/or concepts.
 Instructors may choose this model for its scaffolding approach, prioritization of student learning, and flexibility to occur once or multiple times within a single class session.